marph91/jimmy/docs/formats/zim.md

-This page describes how to convert notes from Zim Wiki to Markdown.
+# Convert from Zim Wiki to Markdown

 ## General Information